Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 Since the minimun production pieces was of 10 complete set, I had the idea to create a purchasing group to reach this quantity.
 The idea was very successful and we reached 16 interested users and already launched the first production batch.

-We are thinking of opening a new production batch which will once again have to be a minimum of 10 complete sets
+We are thinking of opening a new production batch which will once again have to be a minimum of 10 complete sets.
+If you are interested in partecipate to the Purchasing group, please send me an email at: info@fgmedical.it as soon as we reach 10 interested users, you will pay for your set, and the order to the supplier will send.
+It takes about 18/20 days to produce and shipping.

 ![Alt text](https://github.com/Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/blob/main/The%20Aluminium%20Set.PNG "The Set")